 - The life of the product is elongated.

 It’s essential to globalise your products and services due to huge profits in untapped markets.
 Internationally, there is more scope for businesses than the local market.

 The company under the system establishes arrangements for foreign firms.
 Also, international firms get to use the exporting company’s rights.
 Also, Rights like Patents, trade, secrets, know-how, etc. for a decided fee are used.

 Patent licensing includes the use of trademarks according to terms of the agreement.

-The exporting companies provide Consultancy services in foreign countries.
-They send their consultant to guide and direct manufacturing activities.
+So, The exporting companies provide Consultancy services in foreign countries.
+Hence, They send their consultant to guide and direct manufacturing activities.
 Due to international marketing, Consultancy is in demand.

 Wholly owned manufacturing

-A company that is long term interested in foreign countries trade.
-Such companies are wholly-owned company.
+A company that is long term interested in foreign countries trade and Such companies are wholly-owned company.
 Stocks are 100% owned by other countries of a wholly-owned company.

 Buy a company

 Meanwhile, The most straightforward strategy for International marketing- Buy a foreign company.